presslabs/django-rest-hooks-delivery/README.rst

 up.
 When the deliverer gives up it will discard all failed hooks for the current target URL.

-Don't forget to start a celery work for your project:
+Don't forget to start a celery worker for your project:

 .. code-block:: bash